 Technique #1 – Bridal Portrait by the Window

 This is a standard portrait that’s easy to do if you can find a large window with soft ambient light.
-Usually the ambient light will perfectly light one side of the face, the other side will appear too dark if not using any fill light.
+Usually the ambient light will perfectly light one side of the face, although the other side will appear too dark if not using any fill light.
 Using a white reflector to reduce the shadow can be very effective.
-But to increase the quality of the light, we can set up a flash about 45 degrees in front of the bride.
-I often set the flash to manual mode and adjust flash output or its distance to the bride.
+However, to increase the quality of the light, we can set up a flash about 45 degrees in front of the bride.
+I often set the flash to manual mode and simply adjust flash output or its distance to the bride.
 This creates a more life-like portrait than using ambient light alone.

 Technique #2 – Indoor Formal Portrait, Bride Only or Group